How to Eat for a Healthy Gut – Plus Recipes for the Microbiome Diet

 Related: 13 Delicious Uses for Sauerkraut

 When we eat dietary fiber, we're feeding the bacteria in our guts.
 These billions of living organisms benefit by feeding on the fiber that's indigestible to humans.
-This steady supply of food helps them grow stronger, healthier.
+This steady supply of food helps them grow stronger and healthier.

 In turn, healthy gut microbes lead to a healthier gut, which translates to a healthier immune system.
 Also, after the bacteria in the gut break down the fiber, they leave behind short-chain fatty acids, which keep the cells of the intestines healthy and may help calm aggressive immune system responses.

 Diets rich in dietary fiber may also help defeat obesity and reduce the risk of heart disease, diabetes, and immune disorders like irritable bowel syndrome (IBS).
-For a slightly more in-depth look at the health benefits of eating fiber-rich foods, check out Learning More about Fiber's Benefits in The New York Times.
+For a slightly more in-depth look at the health benefits of eating fiber-rich foods, check out more about fiber's benefits in The New York Times.

 Want more?
 Check out our top-rated Microbiome Diet Recipes, for eating with your microbes and a healthy gut in mind.